aldettinger/camel-quarkus-workshop/README.md

 Everything needed is here.
 In JVM mode, the application has actually been packaged as a **fast-jar**.
-Indeed, Quarkus has even designed its own packaging format in order to provide faster startup times. @TODO: a link explaining fast-jar woudl be good. so far so good, we can start our Camel route in JVM mode as shown below:
+Indeed, Quarkus has even designed its own packaging format in order to provide faster startup times. @TODO: a link explaining fast-jar would be good. so far so good, we can start our Camel route in JVM mode as shown below:

 ```